 An SIP Top Up facility is one where an investor can increase the SIP amount at regular intervals without having to submit a fresh SIP mandate every time.
 This facility is available in half-yearly and yearly frequencies and the top-up amount has to be a minimum of Rs.
 100 and in multiples of Rs.
 100 thereafter.
 For complete details about the facility, please refer to the Scheme Information Document and Key Information Memorandum of the respective scheme.

 An SIP pause facility is one which enables an investor to pause his/her existing SIP for a specified period.
 Later, on the expiry of the specified period, the SIP would restart automatically.
-For complete details about the facility, please refer to the Scheme Information Document and the Key Information Memorandum of the respective scheme.
+Click here for the SIP pause form.

 Alternatively, an investor can pause his/her SIP online by clicking here.